 In little over a year, the OT•com forum had become a hive of

 scum and villainy dedicated members who had grown into a community interested in putting together and viewing our own fan-made preservation projects based on previous Original Trilogy releases - in the form of various laserdisc-to-dvd transfers - in a new and dedicated ‘Original Trilogy Preservation’ section of the forum.
-Skills, techniques, information, advice, stories, successes & failures, as well as answers to many questions & unknowns - all shared and experienced through the community on here, which had naturally evolved alongside the forum’s original premise - something which still remains true 15 years later, on this, the most resolute and adaptable of places.
+Skills, techniques, information, advice, stories, successes & failures, as well as answers to many questions & unknowns - all shared and experienced through the community on here, which had naturally evolved alongside the forum’s original premise - something which still remains true over 15 years later, on this, the most resolute and adaptable of places.

 Well in, Jay.
 And also to every petition signee & every OT•com member who has contributed anything, something, on here too.

 across 2004 - Rikter & others highlight the Dr Gonzo and Cowclops/TR47 sets of the laserdisc captures to dvd format for the Original Trilogy.
 Editdroid, ISOMIX, Farsight, Moth3r’s PAL version, Zion - X0, Laserman - X0, Citizen, Grinder, Doctor M, OCP/Dark Jedi, Dark/Sega, Wookie Groomer, Puggo, MoveAlong, Arnie.d, tellan, msycamore, LeeThorogood, althor1138, MeBeJedi, RowMan, PaulisDead2221, ocpmovie, babyhum, DarthEditous, and many, many other editions all soon follow in the next few years.

 across 2004 - MagnoliaFan releases his Episode I & II Prequel Edits, as well as a pre-ANH version.